vangef/BBGradebookOrganiser/README.md

 ## Description

 **Blackboard Gradebook Organiser** is a tool for organising a downloaded gradebook with assignment submissions from [Blackboard Learn](https://en.wikipedia.org/wiki/Blackboard_Learn).
 The submission files are organised per student, by extracting the student number from the submission file names and creating a directory per student.
 Any compressed files (.zip, .rar, .7z) are extracted into the student's directory, with any remaining files submitted individually also moved into the student's directory.
+Student comments from submissions are also extracted into a single text file for convenient access and review.

 ### Features
 - Extracts, and organises per student, the content of submitted compressed files with extensions: .zip, .rar, .7z